amritrai2401/TravellingAssistant/README.md

-# A website which assist users while travelling by-:
+# A website which assist users while travelling.
+* Gives all data(mobno,ratings,price,etc) about hotels,restaurants,toutrist attractions and u can filter it by ratings.
+* It provides link to tripadvisor.in for reviews and more info about the restaurants & hotels.
+* Gives data about the weather condition by showing on map.
+* Gives website link of the restaurant and hotel ,if they have.

 Used 5 api for making this amazing app💛💛.
 * Used Google maps api for having the google map in our app.
 * Used Google places api for 1)having search recommendation while typing  2)having latitude and longitude of the place selected from recommendation.
 * Used built in Geolocation api for getting user's current latitude and longitude.
 * Used Travel Advisor api's 3 endpoints for having 1)hotel details in boundries defined,2)restaurants details in boundries defined and 3)attraction details in boundries defined.
-The detail includes image,pricing,website,phone,rating,certification and all other stuff,if present.
+The detail includes image,pricing,website link,phone,rating,certification,link to website reviews in tripadvisor and all other stuff,if present.
 * Used Open Weather Map api for getting weather data in the boundry defined , if present.